 These parties have long been vehicles for political elites, some of whom have been embroiled in corruption scandals.
 Election candidates often fail to attract voters.

-Former President Alvaro Uribe (2002 – 2008) was able to hold the presidency for two terms as an independent,and formed the Democratic Center ahead of his 2014 election as Senator.
+Former President Alvaro Uribe (2002-2010) was able to hold the presidency for two terms as an independent, and formed the Democratic Center ahead of his 2014 election as Senator.

-His successor, President Juan Manuel Santos, has used the U Party initially to support Uribe and since 2010 the current his own political ambitions.
+His successor, President Juan Manuel Santos, has used the U Party initially to support Uribe and since 2010 for his own political ambitions.

 Government by decree?